 - Protection - The rights of users must be protected

 For an identity to become truly self-sovereign, the infrastructure of the identities should reside in a decentralized platform, not only in a distributed platform.
 That’s where Blockchain technology comes into play.
 The Blockchain ledger is a distributed and decentralized ledger.
 Every player in the system has their own ledger which can be maintained according to the desires of the player.
 There is no single exemplary ledger in the system, but the system as a whole is the exemplary ledger.
 But by analyzing the different ledgers in the system, it’s possible to validate the actual ledger.

 Indy shares three important virtues with the Internet: No one owns it.
 Everyone can use it.
 Anyone can improve it.
 (Phillip Windley, Sovrin Foundation)

-In self-sovereign identity management, these are roles of the key players (see Additional Info) of identity management:
+In self-sovereign identity management, these are roles of the key players (see the Appendix) of identity management:

 - There is no centralized identity provider, but a well-defined standard to create, share and revoke identities as identity owners wish.